coder/coder/docs/quickstart/aws.md

 ## Requirements

-This quickstart assumes you have access to `AdministratorAccess` policy to AWS.
+This quickstart assumes you have the ability to assign  `AdministratorAccess` policy to AWS.

 ## Setting Up Security Groups for EC2